 Women with Disabilities represented by the Association of Indonesian Women with Disabilities (HWDI).

-Persons with intellectual disabilites represented by The Indonesian Care Association of Down Syndrome (YAPESDI).
+Persons with intellectual disabilities represented by The Indonesian Care Association of Down Syndrome (YAPESDI).

 Persons with intellectual disabilities represented by The Centre of Hope - The Association of Indonesian Down Syndrome (ISDI).